slashedzer0/nobara-dotfiles/README.md

 ```

 - The top panel is based on [Tokyo Night GTK](https://www.gnome-look.org/p/1681470).
 I simply modified some lines in `gnome-shell.css` for little improvements.
-- For the startpage, I use  [_traichu](https://github.com/Tressley/_traichu) and edited the background color in `styles.css` to match the Tokyo Night color scheme.
 - I also modified the neofetch config from [neofetch-themes](https://github.com/chick2d/neofetch-themes/blob/main/normal/idlifetch.conf).

 ## 👾 Terminal Setup